playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 Pretty cool, right?

-Alright alright, back to the feature showcase.
+Alright, alright, back to the feature showcase.

 ## Beyond basic SSR

 OK, while there's a bunch of other features to showcase between React and the server, like [the `cache` API](/posts/explaining-reacts-cache-function), I instead want to talk about a feature that's _not_ part of React's core: Next.js' partial pre-rendering API.

-What if I told you that, without touching any of your SSR-focused React code, that you could shorten the time it took for your React app to ship to the client?
+What if I told you that, without touching any of your SSR-focused React code that you could shorten the time it took for your React app to ship to the client?

 Well, this is what [Next.js' "Partial Pre-rendering" (PPR)](https://nextjs.org/docs/app/getting-started/partial-prerendering) promises to deliver on.

-The way that it works is that Next.js will detect the static content in a given route, cache the results of the static content, and then deliver it in parallel to the computation of the dynamic content on subsequent involkations:
+The way that it works is that Next.js will detect the static content in a given route, cache the results of the static content, and then deliver it in parallel to the computation of the dynamic content on subsequent invocations:

 ![TODO: Write](./ppr.png)